 The 1974 marriage law allows for polygyny, but only under certain conditions.
 The first wife has to give her consent.
-The issue of polygyny has led to long debates in the women's movement, in which traditional Muslim groups were pitted against more moderate Muslim, nationalist and Christian organisations.
-Recent debates on nikah sirri indicate that men still engage in polygynous relations in which women have very few rights.
+The issue of polygyny has led to long debates in the women's movement, in which traditional Muslim groups were pitted against more moderate Muslim, nationalist and Christian organisations.80 Recent debates on nikah sirri indicate that men still engage in polygynous relations in which women have very few rights.
 A sirri marriage is only registered by a Muslim religious official.
 In many cases of polygyny first wives have not given their consent, as is stipulated in the marriage law.
 They may not even have been informed.
-The 'secondary' wives themselves also may not know that their new husband is already married.
-There are problems with inheritance rights and with the rights of children from such marriages.
+The 'secondary' wives themselves also may not know that their new husband is already married.81 There are problems with inheritance rights and with the rights of children from such marriages.

 Another big problem is the consistently high level of child marriage, at around 23% of all marriages contracted.
 Each year 340.000 girls marry below the age of 19, and 50.000 of them even before the age of 15.
 Indonesia ranks seventh in the world and second in ASEAN, after Cambodja.
-Child brides face health risks, and usually drop out of school.83 UNICEF and the Central Statistics Agency (BPS) published a report in 2016, which showed that the prevalence of early marriage stood at 22.82 percent in 2015, slightly down from 24.17 percent in 2013.84
+Child brides face health risks, and usually drop out of school.82